scopplestone/piclas-testing/docs/documentation/userguide/features-and-models/radiation.md

     UseRayTracing = T

-It only requires only one single section in the parameter.ini file.
-The user must specify a single rectangular and planar particle-boundary (here with index 5)
+The user must specify a single rectangular and planar particle-boundary in an xy-plane (here with index 5)

     RayTracing-PartBound = 5